Forms & Templates

 A CONCENTRATION is a focus within a major program that is less than half of the units in a major program that appears on a student transcript.
 (Policy Governing Proposed Minors, Academic Credit-Granting Certificates, and Concentrations, 12/2021)

-To propose a new concentration for an existing major, navigate to Curriculog, click on the PROGRAM: [catalog year] New Concentration Form, then click on the checkmark to begin the proposal.
+To propose a new concentration for an existing major, navigate to Modern Campus Curriculum, click on the PROGRAM: [catalog year] New Concentration Form, then click on the checkmark to begin the proposal.

 - New concentrations added to existing majors must be approved by the Chancellor's Office.
 This step is coordinated by the Academic Programs office.